Search features

 ...An exploration of Paul's teachings and practices as revealed in his letters.
 The letters will be examined in light of their general historical and cultural setting as well as their specific situation and occasion.
 Students will carefully analyze Paul's ideas and the way he argues in support of t...

-a section of the Letters of Paul course in Theology and Philosophy - THE
+a section of the Letters of Paul course in Theology - THE

 NUR231CL (UG21) B - Fundamentals of Nursing Clinical (Spring 2023 (UNDG))